 - The company has taken out the required non-life insurance policies and paid its taxes and pension contributions.

 - The company’s financial statements are in compliance with the law.

 How does the company benefit from RALA Competence?

 Customers may require the company to prove its capability for executing a construction project.
 RALA Competence with appendices is an acceptable replacement for instance for the reports on compliance with statutory requirements and sector-specific competence that are required in procurement notices.
-A company’s Certificate of Competence may be found through the corporate search function.
+A company’s Certificate of Competence can be downloaded from RALA’s online corporate search function.
 Customers may also specifically require their suppliers to have a RALA Competence.

 What does the Competence have to do with the Act on the Contractor’s Obligations and Liability when Work is Contracted Out?

 In order to be granted a RALA Competence, the company must fulfil the registration and notification requirements specified in the Act on the Contractor’s Obligations and Liability when Work is Contracted Out.